survivejs/webpack-book/manuscript/building/01_source_maps.md

 To get a better idea of the available options, they are listed below while providing a small example for each.
 The examples are generated with the following extra webpack setup:

-- `optimization.namedModules` is set to `true` to improve readability
+- `optimization.moduleIds = 'named'` is set to improve readability
 - `mode` is set to `none` to avoid webpack's default processing

 ### `devtool: "eval"`